Nile lechwe: Reproduction

 Both sexes reach sexual maturity when they are two years old.
 Mating occurs throughout the year, but peaks between February and May.
 During mating season, young males bend their horns to the ground as if to poke the earth.
 Males fight in the water, their heads submerging in horn-to-horn combat, for dominance.
 These contests are usually short and violent.
 As in many other animals, the dominant male copulates with the female.
 A unique form of marking is seen with the start of mating.
 The male bends his head to the ground and urinates on his throat and cheek hair.
 He then rubs his dripping beard on the female's forehead and rump.

 The gestation period is seven to 9 months long on average, after which a single calf is born.
 Infants weigh about 4.5 to 5.5 kg.
 Females experience estrus again about a month after producing young.
 After its birth, the calf is kept hidden in thick vegetation for two to three weeks, where the mother nurses it.
 It is weaned at five to six months, and a few months later is ready to be independent and join the herd.

 Habitat and distribution

 The Nile lechwe typically occur in shallow waters bordering deeper swamps, where the water is 10–40 cm deep.
-Nile lechwe are endemic to Sudan and Ethiopia.
-In Sudan, the majority of the population occurs in the Sudd swamps, and in the Machars near the Ethiopian border in smaller numbers.
+Nile lechwe are endemic to South Sudan and Ethiopia.
+In South Sudan, the majority of the population occurs in the Sudd swamps, and in the Machars near the Ethiopian border in smaller numbers.
 In Ethiopia occurs in the southwest, in Gambela National Park, but in very less numbers possibly due to human settlement and habitat degradation.
 The habitat of the Nile lechwe has been severely affected by civil wars, human displacement and resettlement, firearm attacks and increased hunting.
 Even its seasonal movements were restricted due to large populations of cattle in and around its range.
 The Nile lechwe population in the Sudds, however, remained somewhat stable throughout this period.